 Employment Law: A Principal Practice Area

-Representing employees trapped in toxic work environments is a calling for Seldon Bofinger’s attorneys and employment law has always been a mainstay of our practice.
+Representing employees trapped in toxic work environments is a calling for Seldon Bofinger’s employment discrimination lawyers and employment law has always been a mainstay of our practice.
 Our track record of success in litigation speaks for itself and the prospect of facing our attorneys in court provides the leverage for resolving our clients seemingly intractable employment predicaments through settlement and in alternative dispute resolution without cases having to be filed.

 The Many Faces Of Employment Discrimination and Retaliation